Deploy a Windows Server container on an Azure Kubernetes Service (AKS) cluster using Azure CLI

 If you don't specify an administrator username and password when creating the node pool, the username is set to azureuser and the password is set to a random value.
 For more information, see the Windows Server FAQ

-The administrator username can't be changed, but you can change the administrator password that your AKS cluster uses for Windows Server nodes using az aks update.
+You can't change the administrator username, but you can change the administrator password that your AKS cluster uses for Windows Server nodes using az aks update.
 For more information, see Windows Server FAQ.

 To run an AKS cluster that supports node pools for Windows Server containers, your cluster needs to use a network policy that uses Azure CNI (advanced) network plugin.
 The --network-plugin azure parameter specifies Azure CNI.